iar5/SupremeBot/readme.md

 - the clock at pop up top displays the local time of your computer
 - any Autofill data is only saved locally on your computer
 - I do not take over any liability for inadvertently purchases

-CONTACT:
-If you need help or if for any reason the bot doesn't work email me at maierxc@gmail.com and i will resolve the issue as fast as i can.

-ADDITIONAL FEATURES COMING SOON